danielsobrado/spring-cloud-kafka-microservices/README.md

 ## Testing

+To prevent large loads of Spring Boot contexts and calls to external APIs during unit testing, we can simply mock the repositories and external REST endpoints.

+We have two options for integration testing: either assume that the infrastructure is ready (DB, Middleware...) and create additional schemas for testing during the test cases, or utilize TestContainers to deploy new containers while testing (Assuming that docker is available).

-Using JaCoco to generate a a code coverage report.
+Using JaCoco to generate a code coverage report.

 ## Build and Deployment